Diffeomorphisms with positive metric entropy: Introduction

+Theorem B was conjectured in its present form by Avila-Bochi \cite {AB} where it was shown that generic diffeomorphisms in $\Diff^1_\mathrm{vol}(M)$ with only non-zero Lyapunov exponents almost everywhere are ergodic and non-uniformly Anosov.
+In dimension three, Theorem B was proved by M.A.
+Rodr\'\i guez-Hertz \cite {jana} by reducing to an analysis of dominated splittings admitting some uniformly hyperbolic subbundles, which have been thoroughly described for $3$-manifolds.
+Our proof of Theorem B in the general case follows a very different route, focused on the elimination of zero Lyapunov exponents throughout large parts of the phase space.

+{ In another paper~\cite{ACW}, we will use Theorem B above in order to prove a $C^1$-version of a conjecture by Pugh and Shub: among smooth partially hyperbolic volume-preserving diffeomorphisms, the stably ergodic ones are $C^1$-dense.}

+Before exploring { further consequences} of Theorems A and B, we put it in context and explain the terminology.
+Throughout, $M$ will denote a closed connected Riemannian manifold with dimension $d$, and $\Diff^r(M)$ will denote the set of $C^r$ diffeomorphisms of $M$ endowed with the $C^r$-topology.
+The volume induces, after normalization, a Borel probability measure $m$ and we denote by $\Diff^r_\mathrm{vol}(M)$ the set of $f\in \Diff^r(M)$ preserving $m$.
+Both $\Diff^r(M)$ and $\Diff^r_\mathrm{vol}(M)$ are Baire spaces.
+We say that a property of (volume-preserving) diffeomorphisms is {\em $C^r$ generic} if it holds on a dense $G_\delta$ (i.e., a countable intersection of open-dense sets) in $\Diff^r(M)$ (respectively $\Diff^r_\mathrm{vol}(M)$).

-The Kolmogorov-Sinai entropy of a volume preserving diffeomorphism is closely connected to a somewhat finer measurement of chaoticity which is given by the notion of Lyapunov exponents.
-A real number $\chi$ is a \emph{Lyapunov exponent} of a diffeomorphism $f: M\to M$ at $x\in M$ if there exists a nonzero vector $v\in T_xM$ such that
+A measure of chaoticity for volume-preserving diffeomorphisms is given by the notion of Lyapunov exponents.
+A real number $\chi$ is a \emph{Lyapunov exponent} of $f$ at $x\in M$ if there exists a nonzero vector $v\in T_xM$ such that